You're reading an pre-release version of this documentation.

 • You can swap a specific implementation for another just by swapping plugin in the parameter list. (ex branch prediction, mul/div, …)

-• It is decentralized by nature, you don’t have a fat toplevel of doom, software interface between plugins can be used to negotiate things during elaboration time.
+• It is decentralized by nature, you don’t have a endless toplevel of doom, software interface between plugins can be used to negotiate and connect things during elaboration time.

 The plugins can fork elaboration threads which cover 2 phases :